 \section{Conclusion}

-Inspired by the foundations of mining software repositories, this study explores the integration of seven different ways (and one aggregated variant HAFix-Agg) of adding historical context into LLM-based bug fixing, evaluates the impact of different LLM prompt styles, and investigates trade-offs between bug-fixing performance, cost, and time of efficiency.
-The results reveal critical insights that advance the understanding of how LLMs can be optimized for practical use in bug fixing.
+Inspired by the foundations of mining software repositories (MSR), this study explores the integration of seven different ways (and one aggregated variant HAFix-Agg) of adding historical context into LLM-based bug fixing, evaluates the impact of different LLM prompt styles, and investigates trade-offs between bug-fixing performance, inference time, and inference token usage.
+The results reveal critical insights into how LLMs can be optimized by incorporating historical information in bug fixing.

-The incorporation of historical heuristics, particularly through FLN-all, demonstrates significant improvements in bug-fixing performance compared to a baseline inspired by GitHub Copilot.
-Our aggregated approach, HAFix-Agg, extends these improvements by leveraging the combined strengths of multiple heuristics, achieving a 45\% increase in bugs fixed while addressing all bugs resolved by the non-history-based baseline.
+The incorporation of historical heuristics, such as FN-modified and FN-all on Defects4J, demonstrates significant improvements with large effect sizes in bug-fixing performance compared to a baseline inspired by GitHub Copilot.
+Our aggregated approach, HAFix-Agg, extends these improvements by leveraging the strong complementary strengths of multiple heuristics, achieving an average of 45.05\% on BugsInPy and 49.92\% on Defects4J compared to the non-history-based baseline in 6 model-dataset configurations.
 This finding highlights the importance of historical context as a valuable addition to LLM prompts for understanding and addressing bugs, reflecting the way in which historical software engineering data made great strides towards better software analytics early on in the mining software repositories domain.

-The analysis of prompt styles underscores the critical role of prompt design in influencing LLM effectiveness.
-Among the three styles evaluated, \Instruction consistently outperformed \InstructionLabel and \InstructionInfill, demonstrating its ability to provide clarity and explicitness that enables the model to make optimal use of historical heuristics.
+The analysis of prompt styles underscores the critical role of prompt design in enabling models to leverage historical context effectively for bug fixing.
+Among the three styles evaluated, \Instruction overall outperformed \InstructionLabel and \InstructionInfill, demonstrating its ability to provide clarity and explicitness that enables the model to make optimal use of historical heuristics.
 This finding establishes \Instruction as the preferred style for crafting prompts in history-augmented bug fixing.

-In evaluating the trade-offs between performance, cost, and time efficiency, early stopping strategies emerged as a practical solution for reducing inference time and price without compromising effectiveness.
-Scenarios like ES-AccSorted and ES-UniSorted prioritized high-performing heuristics but their benefits over the basic ES strategy were marginal.
-In contrast, later-stage heuristics offered diminishing returns, contributing fewer fixes at higher costs and longer processing times.
+In evaluating the trade-offs between performance, time efficiency and token usage for bug fixing, early stopping strategies emerged as a practical solution for reducing inference time and tokens by an average of 69\% and 73\%, respectively, without compromising effectiveness.
+Sorting approaches such as ES-UniSorted offer additional benefits in certain configurations by reducing inference tokens for failed attempts, suggesting that heuristic prioritization can provide incremental efficiency gains beyond early stopping alone.